Chelsea Handler talks about new tour, dating & turning 50 | Exclusive

 "The only word that I could think of that described them wholeheartedly is unprofessional parents.
 They had six children and I was like, 'Who is in charge around here?
 What's the game plan?
 Do you guys even have a savings account?'"
 Handler recalled.

-Handler's first college roommate was from the Philadelphia suburbs, giving her a taste of life in our unique culture.
+Handler's first roommate in California was from the Philadelphia suburbs, giving her a taste of life in our unique culture.

 "You know that accent where you say pantyhose and moist.
 I'm from New Jersey, and we're not that far away.
 What is this accent?
 She's like?
 Yours is worse than mine", Handler said.